Ignotus/theano-flownet/README.md

 ### Setup

 `caffe_to_numpy.py` script can be used to convert caffe models to the npz format. caffemodel and prototxt files should be placed in the model subdirectory.
+Alternatively you can download weights from [Google Drive](https://drive.google.com/file/d/0B_f8lHMYsLosSlBodTdSNlZ3TEk/view?usp=sharing).

 ### Running